inex/ixp-manager-docs-md/docs/features/ixf-export.md

 While the IX-F ID is officially required for >= v0.7 of the schema, it may be overlooked on new installations or some IXPs may be uninterested in working with the IX-F IXP database.

 The schema requirement for a valid IX-F ID should not prevent the IX-F exporter from working if someone wishes to pull the information regardless of that being set.
-There are two ways to override this and query the API available from IXP Manager v5.7.0:
+There are two ways to override this and query the API:

 The first is to pass an `ixfid_y` parameter (where `y` is the database ID of the infrastructure) **every** infrastructure that does not have one.
 Using this method will have IXP Manager set the IX-F ID in the generated JSON output suitable for processing by automated scripts.
 A sample URL for an IXP with two infrastructures might look like this: